damianh/LittleForker/README.md

 to acknowledge recipt of the request and clean up cleanly.
 Combined with `Supervisor.Stop()` a parent can send the signal and then wait for `ExitedSuccessfully`.

-The inter process communication is done via named pipes where the pipe name is of the format `LittleForker-{processId}`
+The inter-process communication is done via named pipes where the pipe name is of the format `LittleForker-{processId}`

 For a "child" process to be able receive co-operative shut down requests it uses